spilman6/courses/pages/computer-programming-cpp/getting-started.md

 > [!NOTE] Technically `std::endl` will also flush the output buffer, but for our purposes, it is the same as using `\n`.

 I personally prefer to use `\n` because it is more concise.
 So I will be using that in the future.
-However, you may see `std::endl` in other people's code, so it is good to know what it is.
+However, you may see `std::endl` in other people's code, so it is good to know what it is.W

 ## Escape Sequences